ccancellieri/ckanext-terriajs/README.rst

 =====================================

 |
-|

-**ckanext-terriajs** provides the TerriaJS configuration that implements JSON schema validations and facilitates information from the metadata and resources.
+It provides the TerriaJS configuration editor that leverages over JSON schema validation and facilities to grab informations from the metadata and resources.

-The plugin also presents an embedded overview of the result showing the layer into an Iframe.
+The plugin also presents an embedded overview of the result showing the layer into an Iframe and a set of API to fetch the created configuration.

-|
 |

 **ckanext-terriajs** Adds a view to the resource and that will enable the creation of **ckanext-terriajs** views on the resource.

 **Image below**: Creating a **ckanext-terriajs** view.

 |